bryan-ortiz0/praw-tutorial/README.md

 ```
 pip install python
 ```
-- A Reddit account with developer access
+- A Reddit account with developer access--we will work on this on step 2 if needed

 ## Step 1: Install PRAW
 To get started, we need to install the PRAW package.
 Open your terminal or command prompt and run the following command: